why-not-try-calmer/openSUSE-Conference-2021/slides.md

 Many special cases of these for TW:

 * How to create snapshots and to roll back from them?
-* How to hook to third-party repositories
+* How to add third-party repositories
 * How to keep my kernel-dependent software X across Tumbleweed snapshots?

 ---